hsc-projects/snn_engine2/README.md

 * Introducing energy deliveries for neurons through **VN** and incorporating energy consumption in the neuronal model.
-* Tuning **seSNN** such that a limited number of synaptic pathways are active at the same time instead of all.
+* Tuning **seSNN** such that a limited number of synaptic pathways are active at the same time instead of all of them.
 * Giving the **STMM** the ability to 'measure' the activity of relevant groups, and thus better time the release of chemicals.
 * Adding a frequency-based subnetwork across **R** and **STMM** as a third layer of information propagation.

-We also ignored the fact that a short circuit might run through more memory groups:
+We also ignored the fact that a short circuit might run through more concept assemblies:

 * Allowing
-more feature-rich, 'bridge building' memory groups could speed up the formation of a 'first' long-term association, especially for very large reservoirs.
+more feature-rich, 'bridge building' concept assemblies could speed up the formation of a 'first' long-term association, especially for very large reservoirs.
 This first 'mnemonic' long-term association could then be transformed into a 'direct' one through processes inherent to **R** and based on energy consumption minimization.